 - Consultants and Vendors are hiring certified engineers/developers in large numbers in order to secure a rating in the 'Partner programs' and compete with cloud work among large customers.

 - Mid size businesses and all levels of government are hiring cloud trained staff to build up capabilities so that they can take advantage of the benefits, or because they need someone in-house to keep the consultants honest.

 - Startups and small businesses are hiring cloud trained, or at least cloud aware, staff as they build cloud-1st solutions to create a commercial opportunity for themselves.

 - Read some of the Knowledge Base articles on Careers, Study plans and Where to start.

-- Pick some courses to go with your certificate which will give you the broader skills needed for the work place such as Linux or Programming.
+- Pick some courses to go with your certificate which will give you the broader skills needed for the workplace such as Linux or Programming.
 Use the Learning Paths to help you with this.

 - Study and practice thinking and and applying skills in your own projects.
 Focus on being competent and knowledgeable in the work.
 When that is true the; exams, certificates, and job interview will start to happen easily.